Sep 30, 2019

 Git was designed to support a more distributed model with no need for a central repository (though you can certainly use one if you like).
 Also git was designed so that the client and the "server" don't need to be online at the same time.
 Git was designed so that people on an unreliable link could exchange code via email, even.
 It is possible to work completely disconnected and burn a CD to exchange code via git.

-git fetch is the command that says "bring my local copy of the remote repository up to date."
+is the command that says "bring my local copy of the remote repository up to date."git pull

 The take away is to keep in mind that there are often at least three copies of a project on your workstation.
 One copy is your own repository with your own commit history.
 The second copy is your working copy where you are editing and building.
 The third copy is your local "cached" copy of a remote repository.